amnaa26/Space-Invaders/README.md

 ### Controls:

-Use arrow keys or WASD keys to move the player's spaceship.
+Use arrow keys to move the player's spaceship.
 Press the spacebar to shoot bullets at the enemy invaders.

 ### Objective: